InlandRevenue/GWS/Product - Investment Income Reporting/Product - AIL/README.md

 - Identity and Access Services
 	- [How to Integrate with OAuth](../../Service%20-%20Identity%20and%20Access/Latest/OAuth%20Authentication%20-%20How%20to%20Integrate.md)
-	- [Sample curl commands](../../Service%20-%20Identity%20and%20Access/Latest/OAuth%20Authentication%20-%20How%20to%20Integrate.md) - for testing the OAuth flow
 	- [Message Samples](../../Service%20-%20Identity%20and%20Access/Latest/) - OAuth requests and responses
 	- [Download the build pack](../../Service%20-%20Identity%20and%20Access/Latest/Build%20pack%20-%20Identity%20and%20Access%20Services.pdf) - for OAuth 2.0 implementation